Sallyliubj/Explainable-Deep-RL/README.md

 **Attribution**

-The preprocessing methodologies and reward formula used in this project are adapted from [Kaggle](https://www.kaggle.com/code/yepvaishz/rl-research).
+The preprocessing methodologies and reward formula used in this project were adapted from [https://www.kaggle.com/code/yepvaishz/rl-research](https://www.kaggle.com/code/yepvaishz/rl-research).
 The original implementation of double DQN agent provided valuable insights and serves as our benchmark.